silentneuron/Birthday-webpage-with-rickroll-/README.md

-#  Birthday Surprise Webpage with Rickroll Intro
+#  Birthday Webpage with Rickroll

-This project is a fun birthday webpage with the classic Rickroll intro.
-When someone opens the page, blow the candle and gets rickroolled.
+This project is a fun birthday webpage with the classic Rickroll.
+When your friend opens the page, blows the candle and gets rickrolled.
 This ensures that your friend has the best birthday greating ever.

 ---